Frequently Asked Questions

 Is Airis suitable for elderly and vulnerable people living alone?

 Yes, it is ideal for protecting those who might be at greater risk of forgetting their cooking.
-Thousands of Airis stove guards are installed each year to protect vulnerable people.
+Thousands of Airis devices are installed each year to protect vulnerable people.

-How long does it take to install Airis?
+How long does it take to install a Airis or Airis-C?